mwmlln/shinju_select/README.md

     * Shop name and newsletter signup
     * Facebook link

-  * Landing page must inludes buttons for product list page to encourage visitors to check our products.
+  * Landing page must inlude buttons for product list page to encourage visitors to check our products.
-  Also the brief summary of our site needs to be included
+  Also, the brief summary of our site needs to be included

   * Product list page should give users a choice to filter specific category or tags.
 Pagination should be in place to avoid too much scrolling.

   * Product detail page should provide details of the product and additional images.
 The details should include the available stock.
 Buttons to proceed to Shopping bag page and Return to Shop page should be provided

-  * Shopping Bag Page should give shoppers to review and adjust thier shopping bag before they proceed to the payment page.
+  * Shopping Bag Page should give shoppers to review and adjust their shopping bag before they proceed to the payment page.
 They should be provided an option to go back browsing the products.

   * Check out Page should be easy and secure for a good online shopping experience.
-Delievery informaion should be prefilled if the user has filled a prefered delivery address.
+Delivery information should be prefilled if the user has filled a preferred delivery address.

   * Order detail Page should be displayed when order is successfully completed.
-It should be retrievable for the registered user from thier profile page.
+It should be retrievable for the registered user from their profile page.

-  * Edit profile Page should be accesible for all registered users.
-Users should be able to set their prefered delivery information.
+  * Edit profile Page should be accessible for all registered users.
+Users should be able to set their preferred delivery information.
 Reviewing order history and choice for creating review should be provided in this page.

-  * Review Page should be included in the nav menu so that site visitors can easily access this page to learn about other shoppers opinions about the products.
+  * Review Page should be included in the nav menu so that site visitors can easily access this page to learn about other shoppers' opinions about the products.

   * Create Review Page.
 Link for this page should be limited to the user who has purchased the product.
 Ideally, limit to one review per purchase.

-  * About the company page should be used to provide the imformation about the site and company
+  * About the company page should be used to provide the information about the site and company

-  * Delivery info page should provide the nessesary information on delivery and accessible from anywhere within the site.
+  * Delivery info page should provide the information on delivery and accessible from anywhere within the site.

   * Contact us page should be present to deal with any enquiries.